csqsiew/website-v2/content/presentations.md

 Undergraduate and graduate student collaborators are highlighted in **bold**.

-**Forthcoming**
+**2024**

 **Mae, A.**, & Siew, C. S. Q. (2024, December).
 Spoken Word Recognition of Malay-Derived Singlish Concepts Among Indonesians Living in Singapore.
-Poster to be presented at the Architectures and Mechanisms for Language Processing Asia (AMLaP Asia).
+Poster presented at the Architectures and Mechanisms for Language Processing Asia (AMLaP Asia).
 Singapore.

 * [Poster](https://osf.io/xdfp4)

 Wong, J. J., & Siew, C. S. Q. (2024, December).
 A Network Approach to Examine Gender Differences in Word Associations for Singapore English Words.
-Poster to be presented at the Architectures and Mechanisms for Language Processing Asia (AMLaP Asia).
+Poster presented at the Architectures and Mechanisms for Language Processing Asia (AMLaP Asia).
 Singapore.

 **Jiang, Z.**, & Siew, C. S. Q. (2024, December).
 Word or Character?
 Investigating Minimal Unit in Chinese Distributional Semantics.
-Talk to be presented at the Architectures and Mechanisms for Language Processing Asia (AMLaP Asia).
+Talk presented at the Architectures and Mechanisms for Language Processing Asia (AMLaP Asia).
 Singapore.

 **Jiang, Z.**, & Siew, C. S. Q. (2024, November).
 Quantifying Colloquial Language: Word Frequency and Contextual Diversity in Singapore English.
 Talk presented at the 54th Annual Meeting of the Society for Computation in Psychology, New York, USA.